snowflakedb/native-apps-templates/spcs-basic/README.md

 The [service/](service/) directory contains a [Dockerfile](service/Dockerfile) that builds a simple Python server that responds to GET health checks, a GET for `/index.html`, as well as POSTing to `/echo` in the Snowflake External Function payload format.
-You can build it and push it to an image repository in your count like so:
+You can build it and push it to an image repository in your container like so:

 ```sh
 ./build-and-push.sh